leNEKO/exercism-solution/README.md

 # Exercism solution

-Here my solutions for the exercism.io problems
+Mainly for sync between computers, and as it is nothing confidential, here my solutions to the exercism.io problems
 <http://exercism.io/leNEKO>